edisonpapers/edison-and-the-bug/README.md

 .ve-media https://edisondigital.rutgers.edu/iiif/nv10085 right width=60% seq=2

 Little of Edison's experimental work on the quadruplex appears in the extant notebook record.
-Only with the more complete record of his experiments from the Menlo Park Laboratory, which he began operating in April 1876 do we see the terms bug and bug trap.
+Only with the more complete record of his experiments from the Menlo Park Laboratory, which he began operating in April 1876, do we see him using the terms bug and bug trap.
 During the summer of 1876 Edison uses bug to describe problems in other telegraph systems for sending multiple messages and a new device he called the electromotograph that grew out of his work on recording devices for automatic telegraphs.

 For example, in a note on his acoustic transfer telegraph Edison wrote: